yuqingc/rmdashrf/docs/apis.md

 # APIs

-Good API Design Reference: <a href="https://docs.microsoft.com/en-us/rest/api/storageservices/file-service-rest-api" target="_blank">Microsoft Azure APIs</a>
+<a href="https://docs.microsoft.com/en-us/rest/api/storageservices/file-service-rest-api" target="_blank">Microsoft Azure APIs</a> is a good practice for API design.
+I wrote this documentation by referring to it.

 ## Group: `/api/v1`